 Each class has daily sessions, including regular reading sessions, in which the children concentrate on developing their reading, writing and listening skills, in line with National Curriculum 2014 requirements.
 We use good quality reading material as excellent examples of quality writing.
 We place good emphasis on Spelling, Grammar and Punctuation.
-We also teach children how to improve their writing through careful editing from its starting points and to be proud of their improvements, just like "real writers" We use a variety of relevant up to date resources, which we are constantly evaluating and improving; these include: Letters and Sounds (although we currently re awaiting an update on this in line with Governmeth changes) Phonics approaches; Phase 1 -5 reading material, free readers, guided reading materials; Project X and real novels; helicopter stories; Big Write missions, Real text discussions for purposeful writing.
+We also teach children how to improve their writing through careful editing from its starting points and to be proud of their improvements, just like "real writers" We use a variety of relevant up to date resources, which we are constantly evaluating and improving; these include: Letters and Sounds Phonics approaches; Phase 1 -5 reading material, free readers, guided reading materials; Project X and real novels; helicopter stories; Big Write missions, Real text discussions for purposeful writing.